Search Contractor ToolStack

 Frequently Asked Questions

-For most contractors, no. At 150 calls per month, Smith.ai's AI Receptionist costs about $607/month versus Ruby's estimated $1,200-$1,800/month.
+For most contractors, no. At 150 calls per month, Smith.ai's AI Receptionist Basic tier costs $270/month versus Ruby's estimated $1,200-$1,800/month — a much wider gap after Smith.ai's 2026 pricing reset (the prior structure put it around $607).
 Smith.ai's hybrid plan (with live humans on complex calls) runs around $1,462 — still cheaper than Ruby in most scenarios because Smith.ai uses per-call billing while Ruby uses per-minute billing with 60-second rounding.
 Ruby earns the premium only if your callers routinely have complex, emotional conversations where every call needs a human — not just the difficult ones.

 Smith.ai's hybrid model is AI-first: AI handles the greeting, intake, and routine conversations.
 When a call gets complex — frustrated customer, insurance coordination, multi-part question — the AI warm-transfers to a live North American receptionist.
 You pay AI rates on simple calls and human rates only when needed.
 Ruby puts a human on every call regardless of complexity.
 The result: Ruby delivers consistently higher call quality, but you're paying human rates even when a caller just wants to know your hours.